-- estimates of tax payable and current tax expense (Note 3(b)); - fair value of available-for-sale financial assets (Note 4(d)); - fair value of share-based payments (Note 14).
+- estimates of tax payable and current tax expense (Note 3(b)); - current value of investments in subsidiaries (Note 9 (b)); - fair value of available-for-sale financial assets (Note 4(d)); - fair value of share-based payments (Note 14).

 Estimates and judgments are continually evaluated.
 They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the entity and that are believed to be reasonable under the circumstances.